 Needless to say, I got good at choosing to stop myself at the first moment of the thought.
 And then with a knowing smile., change the thought to something more productive.

 Don’t underestimate how powerful this can be.
 And do it!
 Get a small notebook and pen and keep it in your pocket.

 Embodiment, movement and TRE

 The other sub-category of expression is movement.
 And this can take many forms from Yoga and exercise to dancing and Tension/Trauma Release Exercises (TRE).
 Ecstatic dance has gained popularity in recent years as a way of expression and release.
 The idea being that free-flowing movement and dance is encouraged as its own type of journey.
 Often with this free-flowing movement, emotions come and go freely also.
 And a type of trance state is reached resulting in insight and the release of physical and mental tension.
 The body stores memories mentally and physically.
-Suppressed emotion can and does show up in the body.
+And suppressed emotion can and does show up in the body.
 As does past trauma.
 Expression in movement can therefore help with emotional processing also.